-- The outputs identified in the pre-proposal must be achievable within the scope of the grant. - If outputs are particularly ambitious, consider providing iterative goals/milestones or metrics to track output development over the timeline of the grant.
+- The outputs identified in the proposal must be achievable within the scope of the grant. - If outputs are particularly ambitious, consider providing iterative goals/milestones or metrics to track output development over the timeline of the grant.

-- Different research questions within the same proposal are not integrated with one another. - The proposal encompasses too many research activities, and each question is not explored in sufficient detail, i.e., the proposal focuses on breadth over depth. - Specific methods, approaches, or frameworks that will be used to conduct the research are not adequately explained.
-This is a particular issue when describing social science, qualitative research, and the development of decision-support tools. - The collaborative approach does not detail how user feedback will be integrated into overall research.
-It is not clear when, where and how user feedback will be integrated into the research design and process OR users are only engaged at the very end of the project.
+- The proposal encompasses too many activities, and each is not explored in sufficient detail, i.e., the proposal focuses on breadth over depth. - Specific methods, approaches, or frameworks that will be used to complete the project are not adequately explained.
+This is a particular issue when describing social science, qualitative research, and the development of decision-support tools.

+• The collaborative approach does not detail how user feedback will be integrated into the overall project.
+It is not clear when, where, and how user feedback will be integrated into the project design and process OR users are only engaged at the very end of the project.